felipe88alves/sortKeyHttpServer/README.md

 See [Deployment](#deployment) section for more deployment options.
 ## Prerequisites

-This project relies solely on the go standard library for it's application.
+This project relies solely on the go standard library.
-For deployment purposes, Docker must be installed, install them form [here](https://www.docker.com/products/docker-desktop/).
+For deployment purposes, Docker must be installed.
+Install from [here](https://www.docker.com/products/docker-desktop/).

 Installation of Kustomize and KinD are managed automatically with the Makefile and their binaries are used when necessary.
 The binaries for managed third-party applications can be found in the `bin/` folder.